danySam/clean_js/README.md

 ## Scouts Rule

-- Leave things in a better than you found it
+- Leave things better than you found it
 - If there was broken glass pieces on your floor you wouldn't just walk over it
 - You may want to do this but might be afraid to break things
 - Testing will help you be more confident in making these changes